 According to § 12 of the act, one or a few copies of an article or other short publication may be made for private use.
 For a normal sized book, such as a course book, only limited parts of the book may be copied.

 The act does not define what is meant by limited parts.
 However, this means that only a small part of a work may be copied, and not as much as half or almost half of a work.
 Making copies for purposes such as one’s own studies and one’s own research counts as private use.

-- Refero is a web-based guide that helps you to understand what plagiarism is and how to avoid it.
+- Refero (external link) is a web-based guide that helps you to understand what plagiarism is and how to avoid it.
 It has been produced by the libraries at Blekinge Institute of Technology and Linnaeus University.

 - Ouriginal (external link) is a system that the University uses to prevent and detect plagiarism.
 The Plagiarism Handbook (pdf, external link) has been produced to help students.

 On the University of Borås website there is information on what to consider regarding copyright when writing a degree project, for example how you may use images.